• Skip to Content

 4. Create, simulate, and troubleshoot programs for varied robot operations including safe industrial robot operation.

-5. Create Ladder Diagram (LD), Function Block Diagram (FBD), and Sequential Function Chart (SFC) to control automated machines.
+5. Create a Ladder Diagram (LD), a Function Block Diagram (FBD), and a Sequential Function Chart (SFC) to control automated machines.

 6. Design various screen layouts to control automated industrial equipment by Human Machine Interface (HMI) devices.

-7. Propose best solution for systems integration projects using critical thinking and communication skills.
+7. Propose the best solution for systems integration projects using critical thinking and communication skills.

 Oakton Community College Home